 If persons have come into contact with giant hogweed, it is recommended they cover the affected area of skin immediately from sunlight, and wash the affected skin with cold water as soon as possible.
 If contact is with the eyes or blisters occur, seek medical advice immediately.

-Further advice to be provided in regards to giant hogweed, please visit the Royal Horticultural Society (RHS) Gardening / Giant hogweed advice page -
+For further advice in regard to Giant Hogweed, please visit the Royal Horticultural Society (RHS) Gardening / Giant hogweed advice page.